Draft Amendment Text to R.24 and INR.24

 similarrequirements, as those required for companies, taking into account their different forms and structures.

-similar types of basic information should be recorded and kept accurate and current by such legal persons, and that such information is accessible in a timely way by competent authorities.
+similar types of basic and beneficial ownership information should be recorded and kept accurate and current by such legal persons, and that such information is accessible in a timely way by competent authorities have efficient access to such information.
 Countries should review the money laundering and terrorist financing risks associated with such other legal persons, and, based on the level of risk, determine the measures that should be taken to ensure that competent authorities have timely access to adequate, accurate and current beneficial ownership information for such legal persons.

 E. Liability and sanctions